 SAMPLE DEMAND LETTER

-1. Fill out this form letter (.doc) based on your individual situation.
+1. Fill out this sample letter based on your individual situation.
 Delete any unnecessary sentences, including sentences that do not reflect what happened to you.

 2. After filling it out, read it through carefully, making sure that everything in the letter is true to your situation.